-Most of us rely on an inner coach or private voice in our heads to encourage us to do things that are uncomfortable or remind us that we know how to do this (competencies to get through the social demand or task we are stressing over).
+Most of us rely on an inner coach or private voice in our heads to encourage us to do or try things that are uncomfortable or remind us that we already know how to do something (i.e., competencies to get through the social demand or task we are stressing over).

 The opposite is having a self-defeater or inner critic voice in our heads.
-This voice, rather than encouraging us to push through something or recognize we have the competencies to do it, it says, “you suck at this” or “you have never been able to do this, so you won’t be able to do it now.”
-Those who have a powerful self-defeater voice will default to avoiding the uncomfortable task at hand while those with strong inner coach have a far better chance of pushing themselves through the uncomfortable task.
+This voice, rather than encouraging us to push through something or recognize we have the competencies says, “You’re no good at this,” or “You have never been able to do this, so you won’t be able to do it now.”
+Those who have a powerful self-defeater voice often default to avoiding the uncomfortable task at hand, while those with a strong inner coach have a far better chance of pushing themselves through the uncomfortable task.

-- I had too much homework to call someone on the phone.
+- I had too much homework to call.

 - I will do it tomorrow, but I’m not good at it.

 - I will do it next year when I am in a new school.

 - I could not find my cell phone and I never remember their number.

 The Spiral of Social Success